 Music can help drown out the noise and distractions of life, allowing you to relax and clear your mind of your worries.
 Try searching for calming playlists online like this to start you off.

 Whether you’re surrounded by the countryside’s stunning colours, gazing over a glittering loch or enjoying an endless panorama, take some time to enjoy the view and acknowledge the achievement of getting there.
 Sometimes we don’t get to just stop and really savour the sounds, smells and everything that makes the outdoors so amazing in Scotland.

 This calming breathing exercise from the NHS can be done anywhere, including as you enjoy being surrounded by nature, to help manage stress.

 The NHS suggests challenging yourself, as this helps to build confidence, which in turn helps deal with stress.
 There are plenty of ways to try something new outdoors – whether it’s taking up a new sport, running 6km instead of 5km or attempting that hillside walk that’s always daunted you.
 Take it a step at a time, but have an overall goal that you’re working towards.

 While volunteering has obvious benefits to the people and organisations who receive the support, research also suggests it’s rewarding for volunteers.
 Acts of kindness and giving are associated with mental wellbeing, according to the NHS.
 Volunteering can help build new relationships and reduce social isolation, and give us a sense of purpose and self-worth.

-Have a look at our volunteering opportunities for some ideas on what might interest you in the outdoors.
-There are plenty of other organisations to give up your time for: The Mountains & The People offer volunteer work in Scotland’s National Parks, while the John Muir Trust has a range of ways to get out into the outdoors while doing good work.
+There are plenty of organisations to give up your time for: The Mountains & The People offer volunteer work in Scotland’s National Parks, while the John Muir Trust has a range of ways to get out into the outdoors while doing good work.